Vademandr/travel-trucks/README.md

 npm run dev
 ```

-3. **SView the application:**
-   Open http://localhost:5173 in your web browser.
+4. Open http://localhost:5173 in your web browser.